HaoWuLab-Bioinformatics/CTPredictor/README.md

 The folder "generate_features" caontains of the peocess of extracting multi-omic features.
 The folder "model" contains the framework of models.

-In folder "generate_features":
+In folder "generate_features" of the above six folders:
 The file "generate_feature_sicp.py" is the code to extract small intra-domain contact probability (SICP) feature set.
 The file "generate_feature_ssicp.py" is the code to extract smoothed small intra-domain contact probability (SSICP) feature set.
 The file "generate_feature_sbcp.py" is the code to extract smoothed bin contact probabilit (SBCP) feature set.

-In folder "model":
+In folder "model" of the above six folders:
 The file "final_sicp_ssicp_sbcp.py" is the code of model.
 The file "focal_loss,py" is the code of loss function.